Updated On: October 25, 2021

-It’s time to buy a car.
+It’s time to get a new car.
 You’ve weighed the pros and cons, considered the marketplace, and are on the hunt for that perfect used car.
 The world is a scary place, however, and the world of used cars can be particularly daunting.
-To help put your mind at ease, we’ve compiled a list of 5 crucial steps everyone should take when preparing to buy a used car.
+To help put your mind at ease, we’ve compiled a list of 5 crucial steps everyone should take when preparing to make a used-car purchase.

 Before you even begin reading reviews, searching through listings, and scheduling test drives, you’ll need to find out exactly how much car you can afford.
-There are three critical elements to a good car budget: down payment, financing rate, and monthly payment.
+There are three critical elements to a good car budget: down payment, interest rate, and monthly payment.
 It’s very easy to fall into a habit of budgeting for a car based on monthly financing payments, and a monthly payment is likely the number that will be most often thrown around once you do sit down to negotiate.
-But at this stage in the game, you want to budget for the maximum purchase price of your car.
+But at this stage in the game, you want to budget for the maximum purchase price of your new car.
+You may plan to trade in your current vehicle, but until you know which dealer you'll work with and how they'll determine your trade-in value, it's best to exclude that from budget considerations.

 Typically, you’ll need to put down at least 10% of the car’s purchase price as a down payment.
-This means if you’re looking at a $20,000 truck, you should expect to put down at least $2,000 up front.
+This means that if you’re looking at a $20,000 truck, you should expect to put down at least $2,000 up front.
 Every dollar you put down is a dollar you don’t have to pay interest on when it comes time to finance, however, so if it’s within your means, you should feel encouraged to put down more than 10%—just don’t get too carried away.
-If you’re buying an especially used car, you’ll also want to keep an “emergency fund” on hand, to handle unexpected (but generally inevitable) repairs.
-Don’t spend your entire budget on your initial purchase, and realize higher-end vehicles will almost always cost more to repair than more value-oriented cars.
+If you’re buying an especially used vehicle, you’ll also want to keep an “emergency fund” on hand to handle unexpected (but generally inevitable) repairs.
+Don’t spend your entire budget on your initial purchase, and keep in mind that higher-end vehicles will almost always cost more to repair than more value-oriented cars.

-A good rule of thumb is that you shouldn’t spend more than 20% of your monthly take-home pay on a car payment, so once you’ve determined the amount you can comfortably use as a down payment, we’d recommend working backward from a potential monthly payment to find your budget.
+A good rule of thumb is that you shouldn’t spend more than 20% of your monthly take-home pay on a car payment, so once you’ve determined the amount you can comfortably use as a down payment, we’d recommend working backward from a potential monthly payment to determine a reasonable price range.
 Every CarGurus listing includes an Auto Loan Calculator, which you can use for some quick answers—but don’t forget to add your state’s sales tax.
-Factor in an expected financing rate, too, but try to over-estimate this for now, as it will provide you with a welcome buffer down the road.
+Factor in an expected car loan financing rate, too, but keep in mind that your specific loan terms and interest rate will likely depend on your credit score.
+Try to over-estimate this for now, as it will provide you with a welcome buffer down the road in case your credit report isn't viewed as favorably as you'd hoped.

 Now that you have a solid budget, it’s time to do some automotive soul searching.
 What do you need your car to do for you?
 What are your priorities?
-Do you need lots of cargo space, all-wheel drive, great fuel economy?
-CarGurus’ CarFinder tool can help.
+Are there particular things you love or hate about your current car?
+Do you need lots of cargo space, extra safety features, great fuel economy?
+The CarGurus CarFinder tool can help.
 Very rarely will a car be able to provide absolutely everything you want, so prioritizing your needs will help you narrow your search.

-Don’t be afraid to ask your family and friends for their thoughts, but be sure to research some expert reviews, as well.
-Visit CarGurus Research pages for in-depth Test Drive Reviews of best-selling cars, and poke around our community’s Questions page to find out if any major mechanical problems are plaguing a model you want.
-Doing this homework now will save you valuable time (and money) in the long run.
+Don’t be afraid to ask your family and friends for their thoughts, but be sure to research some expert reviews as well.
+Visit CarGurus Research pages for in-depth Test Drive Reviews of best-selling cars, and poke around our community’s Questions ppage to find out if any major mechanical problems are plaguing a model you want.
+Doing this homework now is an important part of the car-buying process that will save you valuable time (and money) in the long run.

-One major benefit to buying your used car from a dealership is the option of buying a Certified Pre-Owned vehicle.
-CPO programs vary from manufacturer to manufacturer, but they all provide a warranty and some peace of mind you won’t find buying a used car as is.
-CPO vehicles are generally valued higher than non-CPO vehicles, but often their warranty coverage is worth the price.
+One major benefit to buying your used car from a dealership rather than from a private party is the option of buying a Certified Pre-Owned vehicle.
+CPO programs vary from manufacturer to manufacturer, but they all provide a warranty and some peace of mind you won’t find buying a used car as-is.
+CPO vehicles are generally valued higher than non-CPO vehicles, but often their extended warranty coverage is worth the price.

 3. Find Your Car